kolenaIO/kolena/docs/advanced-usage/hierarchical-metrics.md

 In these cases, Kolena provides the API to nest additional aggregate metrics records within a [`MetricsTestCase`][kolena.workflow.MetricsTestCase] object returned from an evaluator.
-In this tutorial, we'll learn how to use this API to report class-level or other nested aggregate metrics within a test case.
+In this tutorial, we'll learn how to use this API to report class-level or other hierarchical aggregate metrics within a test case.

 ## Example: Multiclass Object Detection